NeutrinosPlatform/cordova-plugin-mobile-ocr/README.md

 >*Note :- NORMNATIVEURI & FASTNATIVEURI for iOS uses deprecated methods to access images.
 This is to support the [camera](https://github.com/apache/cordova-plugin-camera) plugin which still uses the deprecated methods to return native image URI's using [ALAssetsLibrary](https://developer.apple.com/documentation/assetslibrary/alassetslibrary).
 This plugin uses non deprecated [PHAsset](https://developer.apple.com/documentation/photokit/phasset?language=objc) library whose deprecated method [fetchAssets(withALAssetURLs:options:)](https://developer.apple.com/documentation/photokit/phasset/1624782-fetchassets) is used to retrieve the image data.*

 - **returnType**
+> Note :- This input is no longer accepted from plugin version 2.0.0 and above. <br>

 The **`returnType`** parameter can take values 0,1,2 or 3 each of which are explained in detail in the table below.
 If a wrong value is passed into this parameter it will default to 3 or `ALL`.
 See the image below the table to get a better understanding of `BLOCKS`, `LINES` and `WORDS`.
 Each of these (`BLOCKS`, `LINES` or `WORDS`) will contain the entire recognized text but they can be used for better formatting and thus are separated. `ALL` will contain all blocks first, followed by a new line character `\n`, followed by all lines, followed by another new line character `\n`, followed by all words.
 So using `ALL` will return duplicates.  `returnType` is an `Int` within the native code.

 | returnType     | returnConst   | Notes       |